 On to the recipe, Easy Bierocks…..

 I used to be too scared to make these, but after my BFF showed me how, I realized it was much simpler than I had imagined.
 The Rhodes Rolls take out nearly all the hard parts.
 I only wish I could find Whole wheat Rhodes Rolls, then my world would be complete. :)

-- 1 package Of 32 Rhodes Rolls Frozen Dough
+- 1 package Of 32 Rhodes Rolls Frozen Dough, whole wheat is best!

 - 2 pounds Hamburger

 - 14 ounces, weight Can Of Kraut, Rinsed, Drained And Dried Well

 - 1-½ cup Shredded Cheese, some people leave this out